Language with Vision: a Study on Grounded Word and Sentence Embeddings: Discussion and Conclusion

+Although visual grounding is not necessary for language models that have access to volumes of data that far surpass what individual speakers can ever encounter, we have shown that when embeddings are trained on small corpora, visual grounding leads to substantial improvements.

-In the future, we would like to further explore the potential benefits of visual grounding in current contextualized language models.
-In particular, we are interested to see how efficient (human-like) language model training could become using visual grounding.
-We as humans are never exposed to the amount of textual data digested by current language models but we still master our first language at a very early age.
-From this perspective, enriching current models for lexical semantics with vision is a first step forward in the direction of developing cognitively more plausible representations for word meaning.
+Since we as humans are never exposed to the amount of textual data digested by current language models, but still master our first language at a very early age, enriching current models for lexical semantics with vision is a first step forward in the direction of developing cognitively more plausible representations for word meaning.